The investment process begins with a view of interest rates and inflation. Other factors considered may include but are not limited to:

 Similarly, the fixed income process will consider a view of interest rates and inflation, money flows and political risk.
 Mutual funds will be employed for diversification.
 Convertible securities may be used as a further form of diversification.

 Unless a client has instructed otherwise or due to repositioning timing, client’s funds will normally be fully invested.

 Order Execution And Custody

-Rutherford Investment Management uses a wide variety of resources to keep abreast of market conditions and economic trends as well as company specific information.
+Rutherford Investment Management uses a wide variety of public resources to keep abreast of market conditions and economic trends as well as company specific information.
 Information may come from proprietary research, Standard & Poors, SEC filings, company announcements and meetings, insider selling, breaking news, and other industry sources.